vivin/gradle-semantic-build-versioning/README.md

 # Usage

+The latest version of this plugin is **3.0.0**.
 Using the plugin is quite simple:

 **In settings.gradle**
 ```gradle